foj0/Gainalyzer/plan.md

 |  [ User picks any 2 metrics → generates chart ]        |
 ---------------------------------------------------------

+Maybe make the bodyweight/cal and bodyweight/exercise charts on the same row (for desktop) and stacked on mobile or smaller screens.
+The graphs look weird being really long.

 3. Log
     - can delete or edit previously logged data
     - Calendar date picker at the top. default to today